openshift/training/beta-2-setup.md

    it with, and the current namespace (if any).
 A single user might very well have multiple namespaces, accounts, and servers to interact with, so it can be helpful to define a context for each combination.
-Here we are defining a new context `user` (to be distinguished from the initial context under which we created the router, `master-admin` with namespace `default`).
+Here we are defining a new context `demo` (to be distinguished from the initial context under which we created the router, `master-admin` with namespace `default`).
 In the new context, the current namespace is `demo` (the project we just created).
-3. Having created the new `user` context, we set that context to be used by default.
-(It could be overridden with the `--context` flag.)
+3. Having created the new `demo` context, we set that context to be used by default.
+(It could be overridden in subsequent commands with the `--context` flag.)

 Any `osc create` or `osc get` or `osc delete` (etc.) will now operate only with entities in the `betaproject` namespace.